msyariffakhrezi/Customer-Churn-Analysis/README.md

 - **Offer referral incentives that also strengthen customer loyalty to the brand**.
 As customers who refer others were generally more loyal, referrals can be used not only for customer acquisition but also as an indicator of engagement.
 - **Develop specific strategy for older customers**.
 They are likely to be more sensitive to service quality, clarity of information, and technical support.
 - **Conduct deeper geographical analysis to understand why San Diego has a very high churn rate (67%)**.
 This city deserves to be priority for improvement because majority of customers were based here, so the impact on total revenue could be significant.
-- **Use the churn prediction model that has been built to identify joined customers who have the potential to churn**.
-Then proactively intervene with the identified customers.

-The SQL queries utilized to seperate data can be found here.
+===

-The SQL queries utilized to clean, organize, and prepare data to dashboard can be found here.
+The SQL queries utilized to clean, organize, and prepare data to dashboard can be found [here](https://github.com/msyariffakhrezi/Customer-Churn-Analysis/blob/main/data%20cleaning.sql).

-The SQL queries utilized to analyze data exploratory can be found here.

-The interactive dashboard can be found here.
+The interactive dashboard can be found [here](https://public.tableau.com/app/profile/muhamad.syarif.fakhrezi/viz/CustomerChurnAnalysis_17399800693450/Home?publish=yes).

-The notebook of churn prediction modeling can be found here.

-Model files to predict customer churn can be found here.

-All dataset can be found here.
+The dataset can be found [here](https://github.com/msyariffakhrezi/Customer-Churn-Analysis/tree/main/dataset).